eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** tsv-filter [options] [file...]

-Filter lines of tab-delimited files via comparison tests against fields.
-Multiple tests can be specified, by default they are evaluated as AND clause.
-Lines satisfying the tests are written to standard output.
+Filter lines by comparison tests against fields.
+Multiple tests can be specified.
+By default, only lines satisfying all tests are output.
+This can be change using the `--or` option.
+A variety of tests are available.

 **General options:**
 * `--help` - Print help.